 What these three types of diets share is an emphasis on more plant-based foods, healthy fats, and whole grains.
 The guidelines also suggest making meals and snacks from scratch.
 That helps avoid the common pitfalls of processed foods, such as high levels of salt and sugar.

 Overall, a healthy eating pattern includes:

 • Any vegetable, but preferably a wide variety

 • Fruits, especially whole ones

 • Grains—with at least half being whole grains

 • A variety of protein sources, including seafood, lean meat, poultry, eggs, beans, peas, nuts, seeds, and soy products

-Specific guidelines.
+Specific guidelines according to the home inspectors san diego.
 The last set of guidelines came out in 2010.
 They simply advised people to reduce their intake of added sugars, without giving numbers.
 The newest guidelines, however, are more specific.
 They suggest you limit added sugars to fewer than 10 percent of your daily calories.
 Right now, added sugars account for more than 13 percent of Americans’ daily calories.
 1

 Soft drinks, fruit drinks, sweetened coffee or tea, flavored waters, and alcoholic beverages account for nearly 50 percent of all added sugars we consume.
 A recent study revealed that people who drink sugary drinks daily tend to put on more deep belly fat over time.2 That’s the kind of fat that surrounds vital organs and is linked to type 2 diabetes and heart disease.
 Other sources of added sugars are snacks and sweets, as well foods like bread and prepared meals.